The Photography of Justin Wyndham Fisher

-Aesthetic Dynamic simply describes the way I create photographic images.
+Aesthetic Dynamic describes the way I create photographic images.
 I start with a composition using line, shape, texture and, sometimes, colour created out of structures and light to form the aesthetic.
-The dynamic comes from the way other factors, usually people, contrasts or harmonises with the composition to give greater depth and energy.
+The dynamic comes from the way other factors, usually people, contrast or harmonise with the composition to give greater depth and energy.

 Parallels 1: Manchester 1982